-execute Web"), a development largely attributed to the advent of decentralized technologies.
-To ascertain the precise meaning of this latest iteration of the Web, which serves as the foundational infrastructure for the emergence of the Metaverse, a forward-looking analytical perspective essential.
-Web 3.0 constitutes a revolutionary development within the digital sphere, enabling users to actively participate in creating, managing, and utilizing data and information.
-This paradigm shift not only reshapes the modalities of user interaction but is also poised to redefine business models, the digital economy, and even the structures of social organization.
-Furthermore, Web 3.0 often referred to as the Semantic Web-utilizes artificial intelligence and machine learning technologies to function as a "global brain," processing content on both conceptual and contextual levels.
-Given that Web 3.0 provides the underlying infrastructure for the development and administration of the Metaverse, its distinctive features reveal that the regulatory frameworks traditionally employed by the international community to govern cyberspace are insufficient for addressing the complexities of this new generation of the Web and the virtual world it engenders (i.e., the Metaverse).
+&lt;sup>1 Concludes all of the features we currently associate with the Internet and social networks fall under this generation of the Web.
+It is an environment administration of the Metaverse, its distinctive features reveal that the regulatory frameworks traditionally employed by the international community to govern cyberspace are insufficient for addressing the complexities of this new generation of the Web and the virtual world it engenders (i.e., the Metaverse).
 Notably, Web 3.0 is characterized by decentralization, whereby data and information are no longer subject solely to the control of centralized entities, such as major technology corporations.